Struggling with composition? Download the free Photography Composition Cheatsheet →

 Photography is an art, and inevitably, the artist will heavily influence the art himself.

+So, in becoming a freelance photographer, there is merit in finding your niche right away.
 For example, if you are comfortable with foods and understand saturation settings that can make them look tasty, it makes sense to be a food photographer.

 If you do not like being in an office and performing regular duties, corporate clients might not suit you, as they often require the creation of certain templates.

 By starting in the right market, you can still maintain idealist artistic views that align with your client’s needs.
+Therefore, you would be supporting them and not contradicting what they want or need.

 The right market also allows you to comfortably build chemistry to forge a long-lasting relationship with the client.

-Where Do I Start as a Freelance Photographer?
+Where do I start as a freelance photographer?

 As a freelancer, it is important for you to network and position yourself to create new opportunities and attract the right clients.